Questions To Ask On The First Date

 What level of commitment can I offer?

 Are you ready for a long-term relationship, or do you want to keep things more casual?
-Prior to getting involved with another person, it can help to be honest with yourself about what you’re willing to commit to.
+Prior to dating another person, it can help to be honest with yourself about what you’re willing to commit to.
 Mismatched expectations can lead to hurt feelings and tension while dating.
-Knowing how much commitment you’re willing to offer can help you be upfront and honest once you start meeting people.
+Knowing how much commitment you’re willing to offer can help you be upfront and honest once you start going on first dates.

 What kind of emotional connection am I looking for?